jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 Section 508 regulations are an amendment to the Rehabilitation Act of 1973 and apply to all information technology, including computer hardware, software and documentation.
 Section 508 requires federal agencies to make their information and communication technology accessible for everyone.

-In addition to the law requirements, the web is designed for everyone.
+In addition to the law requirements, the web is originally designed for everyone.
 Everyone has abilities and limits to those abilities.
 Those limits should not be treated as obstacles to accessing the web.

 "Disabilities" could be temporary or situational.
 For example, a parent may be holding a child while trying to use the phone; or a person may be in a noisy environment while trying to watch a video.
 People's normal abilities may be constrained by the situation, but they still need the same access to information.